 Students who elect to earn a major in management must complete nine hours of required courses; and nine elective hours with a MGMT prefix, three hours of which must be 300-400 level courses.
+Courses in major cannot be taken as Pass/Fail.

 Required Courses

 MGMT 339 Cross-Cultural 3 hrs

 Management

 MGMT 361 Human Resource 3 hrs

 Management

 MGMT 362 Organizational Behavior 3 hrs

-Elective Courses 9 hrs

-Any three co urses with a MGMT prefix, ,

-3 hours of which must be 300-400 level
+Elective Courses 9 hrs Any three courses with a MGMT prefix, 3 hours of which must be 300-400 level courses.

-courses.

-ARKETING MAJOR